-The overall gross profit margin from continuing operations had declined from 21.7% for the year ended 31 December 2017 to 14.5% for 2018.
-The decrease in overall gross profit margin was mainly due to the drop in the gross profit margin of certain electronic products as a result of fluctuation in raw material prices and increasing labour costs and overheads.
-In addition, certain production facilities for the manufacture of component products had been relocated from Shenzhen and Yangxi to Yichun, which had caused additional costs, temporary production halts and interruptions.
+The overall gross profit margin from continuing operations had increased slightly from 14.5% for the year 2018 to 14.6% for the year 2019.
+During the year 2018, certain production facilities at Yangxi were relocated to Yichun which had caused temporary production halt and interruption.
 The efficiency level of the new production facilities at the early stage of operations was also low.
-These factors had affected the average gross profit margin for the year.
-In view of the challenging market conditions, the Group will continue its effort to tighten the controls over production costs and overheads, and to improve production efficiency so as to maximise the gross profit margin for the electronic product segment.
+These factors had affected the average gross profit margin in the year 2018.
+After about one year's operation, the production efficiency of the factories at Yichun has improved.
+On the other hand, the production of some of the electronic products which were subject to additional tariffs imposed by the United States had been shifted to the Group's sub-contractors in Malaysia and Philippines.
+This has affected the margins on these products.
+The increase in proportion of sales to customers in the PRC had also lowered the overall gross profit margin as the margins on these products were lower than those products sold to overseas customers.
+In view of the challenging market conditions, the Group will continue its effort to tighten the controls over production costs and overheads, and to improve production efficiency so as to meet any unexpected challenges and to maximise the gross profit margin for the electronic product segment.